 Source: The Hindu

 Australia’s Great Barrier Reef is in very poor condition because of climate change.

 Bleaching occurs when abnormal environmental conditions, such as warmer sea temperatures, cause corals to expel tiny photosynthetic algae, draining them of their colour.
 Corals can recover if the water temperature drops and the algae are able to recolonise them.

 Why Great Barrier Reef Graded?

 Global warming is destroying the Great Barrier Reef’s ability to recover from disasters and reducing its biodiversity by changing the species that live there.
 The decline is bad news for the reef’s long-term future.
-It is also changing the mix of coral species that replenish the reef, which will reduce the amount of suitable habitats for marine life.
-For the first time, recruitment of a group of weedy corals, known as brooding pocilloporids, outstripped spawning acroporids, a type of coral that is vital for giving a reef the three-dimensional complexity that many animals rely on.
+It is also changing the mix of coral species that replenish the reef, which will reduce the number of suitable habitats for marine life.
+For the first time, the recruitment of a group of weedy corals, known as brooding pocilloporids, outstripped spawning acroporids, a type of coral that is vital for giving a reef the three-dimensional complexity that many animals rely on.
 Losing some of that three-dimensionality means a loss of biodiversity, in coral species and other marine life.

 The Great Barrier Reef can be seen from outer space and is the world’s biggest single structure made by living organisms.
 This reef structure is composed of and built by billions of tiny organisms, known as coral polyps.
 It was selected as a World Heritage Site in 1981.

 Source: Indian Express

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.